Skip to main content

 If a real counterparty request exists, move forward in a controlled way.
 If your residency, sourcing, or filing position is still unclear, pause and resolve that first.

 If you may have reporting obligations in more than one country, verify your current position before you register.
-Do not rely on this source set for filing triggers, thresholds, or exception rules; confirm those with an authoritative source or qualified preparer.
+Do not rely on any single resource for filing triggers, thresholds, or exception rules; confirm those with an authoritative source or qualified preparer.

 Write down what you verified, where, and when.
 If you need broader planning context, use The Ultimate Digital Nomad Tax Survival Guide for 2025 as a starting point, then validate current rules with an authoritative source or qualified preparer.
 For reporting-specific background, see A guide to the Foreign Account Tax Compliance Act (FATCA) for individuals.